 As you become familiar with extracting data from the graph, you build a better understanding of how different ways of modeling data affect your ability to extract insights from your graph.
-In particular, you will get an increased understanding of which type of data that should be modeled as properties on a component, and which types of data that should be retrieved through properties of interconnected components.
+In particular, you will get an increased understanding of which type of data should be modeled as properties on a component, and which types of data should be retrieved through properties of interconnected components.

 If we for instance want to model the application landscape for a number of different departments, it might be tempting to add the total annual cost of a department’s applications to each department component.
-However, the total cost of applications is not a property which directly describes a department.
+However, the total cost of applications is not a property that directly describes a department.
 Rather, it’s a value derived from the annual cost of applications used by the department.
 We should rather store annual cost as a property on each application component.

 Get the total annual cost of all applications used by the marketing department